 Tests are usually on a Thursday at 1pm.
 You need to book in advance at the Welcome Point in the John McIntyre Building and will need to produce your full licence (paper and photo) and your student card.
 You will also need to complete the necessary insurance forms.

 How can I start my own club?

 Can’t find a club or society you want to join?
 It’s easy to start a one.
 All the forms are downloadable from this page.
 Just complete them and hand them in at the Welcome Point in the John McIntyre Building.

 Where can I find out more information about Clubs & Societies?

 If you have any further queries about clubs and societies and their involvement with the SRC, email firstname.lastname@example.org.

 I want to join a club.
 Where can I view all clubs?

 To view all affiliated clubs, visit Find a club.

 I run a club/society – can I have this recognised with my degree?

-If you would like any more information on the HEAR; the eligible activities which can be included; and how to apply contact the University of Glasgow Senate Office.
+If you would like any more information on HEAR, the eligible activities that can be included and how to apply please contact the University of Glasgow Senate Office.